RAQ: Relationship-Aware Graph Querying in Large Networks: Relationship-Aware Querying (RAQ)

-Equipped with the above upper bounds, we prioritize each of the initial 1-edge common subgraphs based on $\widehat{CGS}(q,g)$ (Theorem~\ref{thm:mcsub}).
-More specifically, we initialize a third priority queue $PQ$ and insert all 1-edge subgraphs in $PQ$ (line 14).
-The subgraph $g$ with the highest upper bound is popped from $PQ$ and we check if $\widehat{CGS}(q,g)$ is larger than the $k^\text{th}$ highest similarity score in $Ans$ (line 17).
-If yes, then we explore all possible single edge extensions of $g$ to create common subgraphs with one more edge (line 20).
-If an extended graph of $g$ is an MCS, then we add it to $Ans$.
-Otherwise, we insert it back in $PQ$ (line 20).
-On the other hand, if the check fails, then we are guaranteed that none of the unexplored subgraphs in $PQ$ can lead to a better solution than what we already have and hence Phase 3 completes (lines 7-18).
+Equipped with the above upper bounds, we prioritize each of the initial 1-edge common subgraphs based on $\widehat{RAQ}(q,g)$ (Theorem~\ref{thm:mcsub}).
+More specifically, we initialize another priority queue $PQ$ and insert all 1-edge subgraphs in $PQ$ (line 14).
+The subgraph $g$ with the highest upper bound is popped from $PQ$.
+We check if $\widehat{RAQ}(q,g)$ is larger than the $k^\text{th}$ highest similarity score in $Ans$ (line 17).
+If yes, we explore all possible single edge extensions of $g$ to create common subgraphs with one more edge (line 20).
+If $g$ becomes isomorphic to $q$ after extension, then we add it to $Ans$.
+Otherwise, we insert it back to $PQ$ (line 20).
+Otherwise, if the check (at line 17) fails, then we are guaranteed that none of the unexplored subgraphs in $PQ$ can lead to a better solution than what we already have and, hence, Phase 3 completes (lines 7-18).